metabase/metabase/docs/paid-features/activating-the-enterprise-edition.md

 ## IP addresses to whitelist

-If you're hosting Metabase behind a firewall, you'll need to whitelist these IP addresses to ensure your token checks can phone home to verify your license.
+If you're hosting Metabase behind a firewall that blocks outgoing connections, you'll need to allow these IP addresses to ensure access to `token-check.metabase.com` to verify your license.

 ```
-44.212.138.188
 23.23.111.13
 44.199.18.109
+44.212.138.188
 ```